Particulate matter: European Union

 The European Union has established the European emission standards, which include limits for particulates in the air:

-Hong Kong

-Hong Kong has set limits for particulates in the air:

-Japan

-Japan has set limits for particulates in the air:

-South Korea

-South Korea has set limits for particulates in the air:

-Taiwan

-Taiwan has set limits for particulates in the air:
+United Kingdom

+To mitigate the problem of wood burning, starting from May 2021, traditional house coal (bituminous coal) and wet wood, two of the most polluting fuels, can no longer be sold.
+Wood sold in volumes of less than 2m3 must be certified as 'Ready to Burn', which means it has a moisture content of 20% or less.
+Manufactured solid fuels must also be certified as 'Ready to Burn' to ensure they meet sulfur and smoke emission limits.
+Starting from January 2022, all new wood burning stoves have to meet new EcoDesign standards (Ecodesign stoves produce 450 times more toxic air pollution than gas central heating.
+Older stoves, which are now banned from sale, produce 3,700 times more).

+In 2023, the amount of smoke that burners in "smoke control areas" – most England's towns and cities – can emit per hour is reduced from 5g to 3g.
+Violation will result in an on-the-spot fine of up to £300.
+Those who do not comply may even get a criminal record.

 United States

 The United States Environmental Protection Agency (EPA) has set standards for PM_{10} and PM_{2.5} concentrations.
 (See National Ambient Air Quality Standards.)

 California

 In October 2008, the Department of Toxic Substances Control (DTSC), within the California Environmental Protection Agency, announced its intent to request information regarding analytical test methods, fate and transport in the environment, and other relevant information from manufacturers of carbon nanotubes.
-DTSC is exercising its authority under the California Health and Safety Code, Chapter 699, sections 57018-57020.
+DTSC is exercising its authority under the California Health and Safety Code, Chapter 699, sections 57018–57020.
 These sections were added as a result of the adoption of Assembly Bill AB 289 (2006).
 They are intended to make information on the fate and transport, detection and analysis, and other information on chemicals more available.
-The law places the responsibility to provide this information to the Department on those who manufacture or import the chemicals.
+The law places the responsibility to provide this information to the department on those who manufacture or import the chemicals.

 On 22 January 2009, a formal information request letter was sent to manufacturers who produce or import carbon nanotubes in California, or who may export carbon nanotubes into the State.
 This letter constitutes the first formal implementation of the authorities placed into statute by AB 289 and is directed to manufacturers of carbon nanotubes, both industry, and academia within the State, and to manufacturers outside California who export carbon nanotubes to California.
 This request for information must be met by the manufacturers within one year.
 DTSC is waiting for the upcoming 22 January 2010 deadline for responses to the data call-in.

 The California Nano Industry Network and DTSC hosted a full-day symposium on 16 November 2009 in Sacramento, California.
 This symposium provided an opportunity to hear from nanotechnology industry experts and discuss future regulatory considerations in California.

 DTSC is expanding the Specific Chemical Information Call-in to members of the nanometal oxides, the latest information can be found on their website.